instructure/rack-lti/README.md

     It is passed the nonce to verify.
 If not provided, all nonces are allowed.
   * `time_limit` The time limit, in seconds, to consider requests valid within.
     If not passed, the default is 3600 seconds (one hour).
+  * `success` A lambda called on successful launch.
+It is passed the launch params as a hash and the session if present.
+Can be used to cache params for the current user, find the current user, etc. If not given, the launch params are stored in the 'launch_params' key of the session.
   * `extensions` A hash of extension information to include with the config.
     Format is platform -> option -> properties.
 See usage examples above for more detail.